NESCent/hip_hack_howto/prior_art.md

 There are several other 'academic' articles that can be found by doing the same search in Web of Science - [this file](./titlesAbstractsNonPubMedHackathonAcademicArticles.txt) is a list of the titles and abstracts (where available) - this includes the "2006 NESCent Phyloinformatics Hackathon: A Field Report" article in Evolutionary Bioniformatics.

+8 [StitchFest: Diversifying a College Hackathon to Broaden Participation and Perceptions in Computing.](http://dl.acm.org/citation.cfm?doid=2676723.2677310) Proceeding SIGCSE '15 Proceedings of the 46th ACM Technical Symposium on Computer Science Education Pages 114-119.
+Gabriela T. Richard, Yasmin B. Kafai, Barrie M. Adleberg, Orkan Telhan

+Some interesting discussions about how to broaden participation and diversity.